*CLS 105 is NOT accepting applications for training at this time.

-Students become aware of how they learn by exploring strategies in the following ways: (1) what they are; (2) how they are used; (3) when they are used; (4) why they are effective; and (5) how to adapt them.
-Students create their own strategies by defining their goals, selecting their strategies, implementing them, and evaluating their effectiveness.
+In general, the goals of the course are for you to maximize your learning in college.
+An awareness of how you learn is examined through the development of a variety of learning strategies.
+We will explore strategies in the following ways: (1) what they are, (2) how to use them, (3) when to use them, (4) why they are effective, and (5) how to adapt them.
+You will create your own strategies by defining your goals, selecting strategies, implementing them and evaluating their effectiveness in your courses.

 Course Outline

-1. Course Introduction: Syllabus and Website, Learning Preferences
+1. Course Introduction: Syllabus & Web site, Learning Preferences

 3. Task Management, Study Environment